My tinnitus is back. The incessant buzzing in my ears. Who knows what triggered it. There are so many potential tinnitus triggers.

 Then there are those who, as we walk to school in the morning, play music in their car so loudly it sounds like someone is beating the side of their car with a mallet or worse, those who take in-car telephone calls at a volume which ensures their entire conversation can be heard miles away.
 “She did what???” – speak up love, there’s someone in the Outer Hebrides who didn’t quite catch that.

-I am going to have to bite the bullet and start wearing my hearing aids.
-I’m told it will replace the buzzing with sound at the frequency my ears are missing and so I’ll gradually notice it less and less.
+I am going to have to bite the bullet and start wearing my hearing aids as I also have a mild hearing loss.
+I’m told it will replace the buzzing sound at the frequency my ears are missing and so I’ll gradually notice it less and less.

 Reports on whether hearing aids are effective in masking tinnitus are equally mixed on the forums but I will give it a go.
 I did try them a few weeks back at a children’s party.